-Telecom networks is mostly used today for wide area communication.
+Telecom networks are mostly used today for wide area communication.
 Stringing a wire between every pair of telephones that might want to communicate was not a good long term strategy.
 A better idea was to connect all the telephones to a central switching office.
-There an operator could connect one telephone to another via a switch board.
+There an operator could connect one telephone to another via a switchboard.

 Routing a telephone call: